-Our nation is enduring a gun violence epidemic, and nowhere is this more evident than in Chicago.
+Our nation is enduring a gun violence epidemic.
 Sadly, the tragedy of gun violence in America is compounded by another tragedy in Congress: the tragedy of inaction.
 That’s why I refuse to standby idly while thousands of Americans die each year due to gun violence.

 Since coming to Congress in 2009, I have been a strong supporter of policies that will improve the overall health of my constituents.
 This includes supporting the Affordable Care Act, advocating for robust biomedical research funding and protecting Medicare for seniors.